Comprehensive Brake Inspection And Maintenance Tips

 Wheel Component Check is an important part of any preventative maintenance program.
 The technician will check the wheel bearings for excessive movement and other safety hazards.

 The hub and lug nut holes must be inspected to prevent unsafe wear or damage.
 It’s also necessary to check both caliper assemblies for rusted slides or leaking fluid.
-Additionally, the brake rotors are measured carefully, and any physical damage is observed.
+The brake rotors are also measured carefully, and any physical damage is observed.

 All of these components of a wheel inspection play an integral role in a vehicle’s ability to stop safely, so they must be tested regularly with each service appointment.